Teaching and Learning Collaboratory

 Teaching and Learning Email List

-An email list for faculty interested in instructional technologies, pedagogy, and innovative tools for classroom engagement.
-This list has been created to support faculty who wish to try new technologies and strategies for learning, and as a place to share success and troubleshoot struggles.
-Subscribers will be notified about any teaching and learning workshops/events on campus and will have the opportunity to share questions and best practices through this forum.
-Be sure to join this community and join an initiative that strives for active student participation and learning and nurtures the passion for innovation.
+The Teaching and Learning e-Newsflash is a list for faculty (and staff are also very welcome) interested in instructional technologies, pedagogy, and innovative tools for classroom engagement.
+We now have about 300 contacts in the list and are excited to see it continue to grow!
+This list has been created to support faculty who wish to try new technologies and strategies for learning.
+Subscribers will also be notified about any teaching and learning workshops/events on campus.
+You will receive no more than two communications a month.
+So, be sure to join this community and initiative that strives for active student participation in learning and nurtures the passion for teaching and learning for all.

 Subscribe to list